KaTeX/KaTeX/CONTRIBUTING.md

 If you make any changes to Parser.js, add Jest tests to ensure they work.

 Some tests verify the structure of the output tree using [snapshot testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html).
-Those snapshots can be updated by running `yarn run test:jest:update`.
+Those snapshots can be updated by running `yarn test:jest:update`.

-Also, test code coverage can be collected by `yarn run test:jest:coverage`.
+Also, test code coverage can be collected by `yarn test:jest:coverage`.
 You can view the report in `coverage/lcov-report/index.html`.

 #### Screenshot tests